People Worry About Their Flaws In These 'Am I The Jerk?' Stories

 Maybe they are the grandkid, but even so, unless a verified owner shows up and wants to fight you in the legal system, this dog is yours and you have no obligation to listen to sketchy strangers.
 Don’t trust them, block them and move on.”
 TrainingDearest

-12. AITJ For Being Upset My Partner Redecorated Without My Consent?
+15. AITJ For Being Upset My Partner Redecorated Without My Consent?

 “My partner and I have lived together for 2 years.

-I spent the weekend away at a different city to where we live and was originally due to arrive home on Sunday night.
+I spent the weekend away in a different city to where we live and was originally due to arrive home on Sunday night.
 However, my partner had a death in the family recently, so we had arranged for me to meet at her parent’s house instead.

 We would need to spend the night there as it was a few hours drive from our house.
 We both drove separately in our own cars for this reason.